-Information to be published in the fall newsletter should reach me by September 10 at the latest.
-The VTA Newsletter is there to provide informathat is of potential tion received It is only as good interest to hikers. information received.
-More the as material from more writers adds diversity to the paper and is always welcome.
+Information to be published in the newsletter should reach me by fall September 10 at the latest.
+The VTA Newsletter is there to provide informaof potential received that is tion It is only as good interest to hikers. information received. the More 28 material from more writers adds diversity to the paper and is always welcome.
 If you have a trail tale or anything that may be of interest to other members, don't be shy.
 Pass it on for consideration in your newsletter.